DialogInsight/DIAnalytics_Android/README.md

 ## Usage

-1. Add your "google-services.json" provided by Firebase to the root of your applicatin module.
+1. Add your "google-services.json" provided by Firebase to the root of your application module.

 2. In the onCreate() of your Application class, before the super :
     1. Set the base url of the server (optional)